Menopause: frequently asked questions

-Lifestyle adjustments such as fitting some physical activity into each day and getting enough sleep can help.
+Lifestyle adjustments such as fitting some physical activity into each day and getting enough sleep can help with menopause-related mood swings.
 You might also want to try relaxation techniques.
-If lifestyle changes on their own aren't enough, ask your doctor about trying a mood-stabilising medicine or going to a support group.
+If lifestyle changes on their own aren't enough, ask your doctor about trying further treatments.

 Can menopause cause depression?